wildfly/quickstart/messaging-clustering/README.md

     must modify its path in this script.
 Find the `NOTE:` in the file for instructions._
 2. Open a command prompt, navigate to the root directory of this quickstart, and run the following command to run the script:

-        For Linux: ${jboss.home.name}_1/bin/jboss-cli.sh --connect --file=install-standalone.cli
+        For Linux: WILDFLY_HOME_1/bin/jboss-cli.sh --connect --file=install-standalone.cli
-        For Windows: ${jboss.home.name}_1\bin\jboss-cli.bat --connect --file=install-standalone.cli
+        For Windows: WILDFLY_HOME_1\bin\jboss-cli.bat --connect --file=install-standalone.cli

    You should see "outcome" => "success" for all of the commands.

-#### Clone the ${product.name} Directory
+#### Clone the WildFly Directory

-After you have successfully configured the server, you must make a copy of this ${product.name} directory structure to use for the second server.
+After you have successfully configured the server, you must make a copy of this WildFly directory structure to use for the second server.

 1. Stop the server.
-2. Make a copy of this ${product.name} directory structure to use for the second server.
+2. Make a copy of this WildFly directory structure to use for the second server.
 3. Remove the following directories from the cloned instance:

-        ${jboss.home.name}_2/standalone/data/activemq/bindings
+        WILDFLY_HOME_2/standalone/data/activemq/bindings
-        ${jboss.home.name}_2/standalone/data/activemq/journal
+        WILDFLY_HOME_2/standalone/data/activemq/journal
-        ${jboss.home.name}_2/standalone/data/activemq/largemessages
+        WILDFLY_HOME_2/standalone/data/activemq/largemessages

-#### Start the ${product.name} Standalone Servers with the Full HA Profile
+#### Start the WildFly Standalone Servers with the Full HA Profile

 When you start the servers, you must pass the cluster password on the command line to avoid the warning "AMQ222186: unable to authorise cluster control".

 If you are using Linux:

-        Server 1: ${jboss.home.name}_1/bin/standalone.sh -c standalone-full-ha.xml
+        Server 1: WILDFLY_HOME_1/bin/standalone.sh -c standalone-full-ha.xml
-        Server 2: ${jboss.home.name}_2/bin/standalone.sh -c standalone-full-ha.xml -Djboss.socket.binding.port-offset=100
+        Server 2: WILDFLY_HOME_2/bin/standalone.sh -c standalone-full-ha.xml -Djboss.socket.binding.port-offset=100

 If you are using Windows:

-        Server 1: ${jboss.home.name}_1\bin\standalone.bat -c standalone-full-ha.xml
+        Server 1: WILDFLY_HOME_1\bin\standalone.bat -c standalone-full-ha.xml
-        Server 2: ${jboss.home.name}_2\bin\standalone.bat -c standalone-full-ha.xml -Djboss.socket.binding.port-offset=100
+        Server 2: WILDFLY_HOME_2\bin\standalone.bat -c standalone-full-ha.xml -Djboss.socket.binding.port-offset=100

 ## Access the Application

 ### Access the Application Running in Domain Dode

-The application will be running at the following URL: <http://localhost:9080/${project.artifactId}/HelloWorldMDBServletClient>.
+The application will be running at the following URL: <http://localhost:9080/messaging-clustering/HelloWorldMDBServletClient>.

 It will send some messages to the queue.

-To send messages to the topic, use the following URL: <http://localhost:9080/${project.artifactId}/HelloWorldMDBServletClient?topic>
+To send messages to the topic, use the following URL: <http://localhost:9080/messaging-clustering/HelloWorldMDBServletClient?topic>

 ### Access the Application Running in Standalone Mode

-The application will be running at the following URL: <http://localhost:8080/${project.artifactId}/HelloWorldMDBServletClient>.
+The application will be running at the following URL: <http://localhost:8080/messaging-clustering/HelloWorldMDBServletClient>.

 It will send some messages to the queue.

-To send messages to the topic, use the following URL: <http://localhost:8080/${project.artifactId}/HelloWorldMDBServletClient?topic>
+To send messages to the topic, use the following URL: <http://localhost:8080/messaging-clustering/HelloWorldMDBServletClient?topic>

 ## Investigate the Server Console Output

-Look at the ${product.name} server console or log and you should see log messages like the following:
+Look at the WildFly server console or log and you should see log messages like the following:

         [Server:quickstart-messagingcluster-node1] 16:34:41,165 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-8 (ActiveMQ-client-global-threads-1067469862)) Received Message from queue: This is message 1
         [Server:quickstart-messagingcluster-node1] 16:34:41,274 INFO  [class org.jboss.as.quickstarts.mdb.HelloWorldQueueMDB] (Thread-8 (ActiveMQ-client-global-threads-1067469862)) Received Message from queue: This is message 3